 Information For Authors

-The aim of The International Review of Research in Open and Distributed Learning (IRRODL) is to disseminate scholarly information to scholars and practitioners of open and distributed learning and teaching worldwide.
-Authors submit their manuscripts online by registering with this journal, logging in, clicking the New Submission link, and following the screen instructions through a five-step submission process.
+The aim of The International Review of Research in Open and Distributed Learning (IRRODL) is to disseminate scholarly information to academics and practitioners of open and distributed learning worldwide.
+Authors submit their manuscripts online by registering with this journal, logging in, clicking the “New Submission” link, and following the screen instructions through a five-step submission process.
 There are no article submission or access charges for publication in IRRODL.
 If you have trouble logging in to IRRODL’s site, please contact us at email@example.com

 PREPARING FULL-PAPER (RESEARCH ARTICLE) MANUSCRIPTS